Fraunhofer-AISEC/codyze-evaluator/ecosystem/ecosystem-analysis.md

 into such artifacts.

 ##### HowTo:
-- Check on [opendev.org](https://tarballs.opendev.org/openstack/nova/) if releases are signed, i.e., if cryptographic signature files are provided
+- Check on [opendev.org](https://tarballs.opendev.org/openstack/nova/) if releases are signed for if cryptographic signature files are provided

 Note that [releases seem to be signed](https://tarballs.opendev.org/openstack/nova/), i.e., asc files are provided to enable an integrity and authenticity check.
 However, the signature is not visible on https://releases.openstack.org/dalmatian/index.html#nova as well as on [PyPI](https://pypi.org/project/nova/).